Article first published December 2018, updated September 2019

 Who doesn’t want to feel appreciated?
 Who doesn’t love special gifts?
 Instead of asking for things in your nonprofit email subject lines, consider ways you can give back to your generous donors.

 8. World Wildlife Foundation: Ready to change the future?

 It’s always amazing to feel like you’re a part of something bigger than yourself.
 This email from the World Wildlife Foundation immediately inspires readers to take action for the greater good.

 It’s also an optimistic subject line, which will be refreshing for most of your subscribers.
 With all the need in the world, it’s easy for people to feel overwhelmed or feel as if there’s nothing they can do to help.
-An optimistic subject line such as this one not only tells your reader their donation can have a powerful effect, it might also make them feel like more hopeful.
+An optimistic subject line like this one not only tells your reader their donation can have a powerful effect, but it might also make them feel more hopeful.